Avian Flu Guidance

 - Increased mortality

-Report disease symptoms or concerns
+Report disease symptoms in your own birds

 If you keep birds and notice possible Bird Flu symptoms, you are legally obliged to report these to DEFRA's Rural Services Helpline on 03000 200301.
 Bird Flu is classified as a 'Notifiable Disease'.

-If you find:
+If you come across:

-- One or more dead bird of prey or owl
+- One or more dead bird of prey

 - Three or more dead gulls or wild waterfowl (swans, geese, ducks)